vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/IOCs.md

 See [README.md: Resources](README.md#resources) for consolidated links to government advisories, VMware documentation, and MITRE ATT&CK references.

 > **Note**: External IOC sources should be re-verified periodically.
 Given BRICKSTORM's 393-day average dwell time, bookmark these links and confirm availability during incident response.

 ---

+## GRIMBOLT and SLAYSTYLE (Non-VMware Platforms)

+GRIMBOLT and SLAYSTYLE are malware families deployed by UNC6201 that share C2 infrastructure with BRICKSTORM.
+Neither has been observed on VMware platforms.
+They are documented here because their presence on any device in your environment should trigger an immediate audit of VMware infrastructure for BRICKSTORM indicators.

+**GRIMBOLT** is a C# backdoor compiled using .NET Native AOT and packed with UPX.
+Mandiant first observed GRIMBOLT replacing BRICKSTORM binaries on compromised appliances in September 2025.
+It provides remote shell capability and uses the same C2 infrastructure as BRICKSTORM.
+Native AOT compilation strips the CIL metadata normally present in C# binaries, complicating static analysis.
+It is unclear whether the replacement of BRICKSTORM with GRIMBOLT was a planned lifecycle iteration or a reaction to incident response activity.

+**SLAYSTYLE** is a JSP web shell deployed via malicious WAR file uploads through Apache Tomcat Manager.
+It was used as the initial post-exploitation foothold before BRICKSTORM/GRIMBOLT deployment.
+Because vCenter also runs Apache Tomcat, WAR file deployment is a technique worth monitoring on VMware infrastructure even though SLAYSTYLE itself has not been observed there.
+Monitor Tomcat deployment logs and the `webapps/` directory for unexpected WAR files.

+Three YARA rules for these families were published in the [Mandiant/GTIG February 17, 2026 report](https://cloud.google.com/blog/topics/threat-intelligence/unc6201-exploiting-dell-recoverpoint-zero-day): `G_APT_BackdoorToehold_GRIMBOLT_1`, `G_Hunting_BackdoorToehold_GRIMBOLT_1`, and `G_APT_BackdoorWebshell_SLAYSTYLE_4`.

+---